The root functor: Localization and un/straightening equivalences

 In this section, we describe the homotopy theory of algebras over a dendroidal $\infty$-operad in terms of locally constant algebras over its operad of elements.
-To this end, we study the compatibility of dendroidal localization with the covariant model structure in \Cref{section4}, and exploit the operadic weak equivalence given by the root functor (\Cref{main}), combined with two operadic un/straightening equivalences: one for $\Sigma$-free discrete operads, constructed in \cite{P:RDLF}, and another for dendroidal $\infty$-operads, proven by Heuts in \cite{He:AOIO}, which we recall in due course.
+To this end, we study the compatibility of dendroidal localization with the covariant model structure for dendroidal left fibrations, appearing in the un/straightening equivalence.